JavierPadronGarcia/PlanetDiscovery/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-PlanetDiscovery is a project that consists of a hybrid mobile application developed with Ionic and Angular that consumes a REST API created with Spring Boot.
+PlanetDiscovery is a project that consists of a hybrid mobile application developed with Ionic and Angular that consumes a REST API created in Nodejs with express.
 The REST API provides CRUD (Create, Read, Update, Delete) operations on a MySQL database that contains information about planets in the solar system.

-The Spring Boot backend is responsible for managing the database and providing CRUD operations through a REST API.
+The backend is responsible for managing the database and providing CRUD operations through a REST API.
 The Ionic and Angular frontend is responsible for displaying planet information and allowing the user to perform CRUD operations.

 The project is divided into two main parts: